tencentyun/intlcloud-documents/product_new/安全产品中心/密钥管理服务/产品简介/应用场景_intl_en.md

 Solution: KMS can encrypt and protect the integrity of sensitive configuration information such as database connection information, database passwords, login keys, and backend service configurations.

 ## Protection of Enterprise Core Data
 Challenge: Core private data such as intellectual properties, mobile numbers, ID numbers, bank account numbers of end users, and passwords must be strictly protected.
-Although sensitive data can be stored after encryption, it is difficult to ensure the security of the data encryption keys.
+Although sensitive data can be encrypted, it is difficult to ensure the security of the data encryption keys.

 Solution: KMS can encrypt all core data using data encryption keys in envelope encryption mode and then encrypt the keys also to provide another layer of security protection for the data.